jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

-The final bit of configuration helps determine whether the client application is by itself or whether a cluster of VMware GemFire servers are available to manage the application’s data.
+The final bit of configuration helps determine whether the client application is by itself or whether a cluster of [vmware-gemfire-name] servers are available to manage the application’s data.